Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Foundational Methods

-Figure~\ref{fig:mlda} shows the graphical model of MLDA.
-Here, the superscripts $ w $, $ a $, $ h $, and $ v $ represent different modalities, indicating linguistic, auditory, tactile, and image information, respectively. $ o^* $ refers to the features of each modality. $ \theta^* $ represents the appearance probability of different features for each category in each modality, and each follows the Dirichlet prior distribution with $ \beta^* $ as a hyperparameter. $ z^* $ refers to the index of the category assigned to each feature in each modality. $ \pi $ is a parameter of the multinomial distribution that represents the probability of appearance of each category, and the Dirichlet prior distribution with $ \alpha $ as a hyperparameter is used as the prior distribution of this multinomial distribution.
+Figure~\ref{fig:graphical_model_mlda} shows the graphical model of MLDA.
+Here, the superscripts $ w $, $ a $, $ h $, and $ v $ represent different modalities, indicating linguistic, auditory, tactile, and image information, respectively. $ o^* $ refers to the features of each modality. $ \theta^* $ represents the appearance probability of different features for each category in each modality, and each follows the Dirichlet prior distribution with $ \beta^* $ as a hyperparameter. $ z^* $ refers to the index of the category assigned to each feature in each modality. $ \pi $ is a parameter of the multinomial distribution, and $ \alpha $ is a hyperparameter of the Dirichlet prior distribution.
 The number of objects is $D$, the number of observed features is $I^*$, and the number of categories is $K$.
+The features of each modality are represented as bag-of-features.

 The collapsed Gibbs sampler is used for MLDA parameter estimation, as shown in Algorithm~\ref{alg:mlda}.
 The collapsed Gibbs sampler uses marginalized conditional probabilities on $ \pi $ and $ \theta^m $ regarding the category $ z^m_{di} $ assigned to the $ i $-th feature of the $ d $-th object in the modality $ m $ as follows: